-First things, first.
-If you finished your real estate license exam, congratulations are in order!
-You showed interest in a new field (namely real estate service), researched what it takes to become a licensed real estate agent in the state, studied and frankly… went for it!
-You’ve already demonstrated your commitment well beyond most talkers and you’re well on your way to a solid career in real estate.
+First things first... congratulations are in order!
+You showed interest in a new field (namely real estate service), researched what it takes to become a licensed agent in the state, studied and frankly… went for it!
+You’ve already demonstrated your commitment well beyond most talkers and you’re well on your way to a solid career.
 Take a moment to relax with those that have had your back on this!

 Getting the results of your real estate exams

-If you take your real estate state license exam online, then you will receive your electronic exam results immediately after having taken the test itself.
-If, however, you take the exam offline, then the real estate exam test results can take upward of 5 business days to come back.
-It will be clear if you did not pass the test, but as mentioned in previous articles on the topic, you’ll typically need a 70% or higher grade in order to pass most state licensing exams.
+If you took your exam online, then you will receive your electronic exam results immediately after having taken the test itself.
+If, however, you take the exam offline, then the results can take upward of 5 business days to come back.
+As mentioned in previous articles on the topic, you’ll typically need a 70% or higher grade in order to pass.
 Note, however, that some state portions of the test may require a higher score, such as 75%.

 Retaking the exam

-As always, depending on the school or testing facility you take your real estate license exam at (or depending upon the state in which you’re testing), there may be limitations on the combinations of first/second part pass or fails.
-In short, if you do not pass all parts of the exam within a certain amount of time (1 year, for example), then you may have to reapply for your real estate license and begin the process over again.
+As always, depending on the school or testing facility (or depending upon the state in which you’re testing), there may be limitations on the combinations of first/second part pass or fails.
+In short, if you do not pass all parts of the exam within a certain amount of time (1 year, for example), then you may have to reapply for your license and begin the process over again.

 Passing the Exam

-Having said all that, passing the real estate state licensing and certification test is going to require you to study and practice what you learn along the way.
-We’ve mentioned it in previous articles, but there are many great resources online for both study guides and practice exams for real estate certification (to become a licensed real estate agent).
-You can find one of those practice tests here.
-If you miss a real estate class, you’ll be fine.
-Just try and make up the class as soon as possible so that you don’t fall out of sync with the program’s pace or your own momentum for that matter.
+Having said all that, passing is going to require you to study and practice what you learn along the way.
+There are a lot of great study guides and practice exams online.
+If you miss a class, you’ll be fine.
+Just try and make it up as soon as possible so that you don’t fall out of sync with the program’s pace (or your own momentum for that matter).